 What Should Recruiters Look for in NLP-Powered Tools?

-Thirty-seven percent of organizations are actively integrating generative AI tools into their hiring process, up from 27% the year before, per LinkedIn's 2025 report.
-But not every tool that claims "AI-powered" is actually using NLP in meaningful ways.
-Here's how to tell the difference.
+Thirty-seven percent of organizations are actively integrating generative AI tools into their hiring process, up from 27% the year before, per LinkedIn’s 2025 report.
+Not every tool that claims “AI-powered” is actually using NLP in meaningful ways.
+When evaluating NLP tools for recruitment, here’s how to tell the difference.

 • Ask about the search method.
 Does the tool use semantic search or keyword matching?
 If it requires you to build Boolean strings, the language processing is either nonexistent or decorative.
 Real natural language understanding lets you describe what you’re looking for in plain English and gets accurate results.